MichaelDrogalis/rotating-seq/README.md

 # rotating-seq

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+A time-expiring rotating sequence.

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 Michael Drogalis

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.